Oromia–Addis Ababa relations: Historical perspective

 On 10 June 2005, because of sparked controversy and protests among Oromo students and parties such as the Oromo People's Democratic Organization (OPDO), the capital transferred back to Addis Ababa.
+However, this was a desperate manuever the ruling EPRDF deliberated upon losing the capital city parliamentary votes to the opposition Kinijit(CUD) party..

 In April 2014, another controversy was ignited when EPRDF proposed master plan for Addis Ababa to expand by 1.1 million hectares into Oromia Special Zone, culminated in popular protests across Oromia Region.
 Protests resumed through 2015 and 2016, particularly in Ginchi and spread through 400 different locales across 17 zones of the Oromia Region.
 Amnesty International reported that 800 protestors were killed by security forces.

 On 12 January 2016, the Oromo Democratic Party (ODP) said that the plan was fully "terminated" after extensive meetings with government officials who rejected it.